Sieges of Berwick (1355 and 1356): Prelude

-By 1355 David II was still a prisoner but the French were pressing the Scottish nobles to take military action under the Auld Alliance, which stipulated that if either country were attacked by England, the other country would invade English territory.
+By 1355 David II was still a prisoner, but the French were pressing the Scottish nobles to take military action under the Auld Alliance, which stipulated that if either country were attacked by England, the other country would invade English territory.
 The Scots gathered an army on the border and the English mobilised in response.
 The French sent 50 or 60 men-at-arms under Yon de Garencières to Scotland.
 They also promised the Scots a large cash payment to be distributed among their elite if they would invade England.
-When this payment failed to arrive by late September a nine-month truce was agreed.
+When this payment failed to arrive by late September the Scots agreed a nine-month truce with the English.
 A large part of the English force subsequently moved south to join Edward's planned campaign in northern France.
-The English military focus was very much on France, with Edward's son about to lead an attack in south-west France.
-Many members of the garrisons of the English border fortresses left their posts without permission in order to join Edward's expedition to France.
+The English military focus was very much on France, with Edward's son the Black Prince about to lead an attack in south-west France.
+Many members of the garrisons of the English border fortresses left their posts without permission to join Edward's expedition to France.
 These included the commander of the Berwick town garrison, William, Lord Greystoke.

-A few days after the truce was signed the French cash, 40,000 gold écus, arrived.
-Waiting only until the departing English were well on their way the Scottish reneged on the treaty and invaded Northumberland in northern England.
+A few days after the truce was signed, the French cash, 40,000 gold écus, arrived.
+Waiting only until the departing English were well on their way, the Scottish reneged on the treaty and invaded Northumberland in northern England.
 They were probably fewer than 2,000 strong, but there was no English field force to oppose them.
-The Constable of Norham Castle, a significant English border fortification, attempted to counter attack with part of his garrison and some locals, but this scratch force was routed.
+The Constable of Norham Castle, an important English border fortification, attempted to counterattack with part of his garrison and some locals, but this scratch force was routed.
 The Scots pillaged and burned villages across Northumbria.
 Edward received the news on 20 October, by which time much of his army was already in France and the balance was embarking.
 He continued with his campaign in France, where he led a chevauchée – a large-scale mounted raid – across Picardy, attempting to draw the French army into battle.
 The French evaded, prevaricated and avoided battle.